vanhoangkha/Networking-fundamentals/Day43_SSH.md

 Telnet

-- Telnet (Teletype Mạng) is a Giao thức used to REMOTELY Access the CLI of a REMOTE HOST
+- Telnet (Teletype Network) is a Giao thức used to REMOTELY Access the CLI of a REMOTE HOST
 - Telnet was developed in 1969
 - Telnet has been largely REPLACE by SSH, which is MORE Secure
 - Telnet sends data in PLAIN TEXT.
 NO ENCRYPTION(!)

 <aside>
-💡 Telnet SERVERS listen for Telnet traffic on TCP Cổng 23
+💡 Telnet SERVERS listen for Telnet traffic on TCP Port 23

 </aside>